 Children are taught to write in a range of styles and for a variety of purposes.
 Writing skills learned in English lessons are reinforced through writing in a range of curriculum areas.
-Handwriting is taught separately in a weekly handwriting lesson, using the Nelson joined handwriting script.
+Handwriting is taught separately in a weekly handwriting lesson, using the Twinkle joined handwriting script.
 Children are expected to work towards a neat cursive style by Years 3 and 4, and to use skills learned in recorded work across all curriculum areas.

 In Key Stage 1 Phonics is taught in a daily phonics session.
-We use LCP phonics plans based on Letters and Sounds.
-Children requiring additional phonics intervention in Key Stage 1 and 2 are taught using the Read Write Inc phonics scheme.
+We use Read Write Inc (RWI) program.
 In Key Stage 2 the emphasis moves from phonics to spelling rules.
 Spellings to learn are sent home weekly and will be related to spelling rules learned in English lesson, tricky words, or words related to cross curricular topics.